Updated 11 April 2021.

 Like Nagash he knows all of the Bonereaper spells and can cast Mystic Shield and Arcane Bolt for as many of his spells as he wants.
 He can cast and unbind 3 times and has a +2 to both (which degrades).
 His unique spell is:

 A wizard who can keep your models alive.
-Probably better to think of him as a healer that can sometimes cast a spell; you’re really taking him for Boneshaper, which lets them either heal three wounds or return 3 wound’s worth of models back in the hero phase.
-This only works within 6” so make sure to keep him close to your units who will need it (most likely the Mortek Guard) since he won’t get to move before using it.
+Probably better to think of him as a healer that can sometimes cast a spell; you’re really taking him for Boneshaper, which lets them either heal three wounds or return three wounds worth of models back in the hero phase.
+This only works within 6” so make sure to keep him close to your units who will need it (most likely the Mortek Guard) since they won’t get to move before using it.

-- Soul Guide: Casting Value 6, give one unit reroll hits of 1 for all attacks until the next hero phase
+- Soul Guide: Casting Value 6, give one unit reroll hits of 1 for all attacks until the next hero phase.

-His creepy bone chair lets you roll a dice at the end of the hero phase, on a 1 nothing happens, on a 2-5 you can cast Soul Guide again and on a 6 you can do it D3 times.
+Their creepy awesome bone chair lets you roll a dice at the end of the hero phase; on a 1 nothing happens, on a 2-5 you can cast Soul Guide again and on a 6 you can do it D3 times.
 If you want a wizard with 2 casts then they’re a great pick and the Soul Guide is a nice bonus.
 Remember that some of the best artefacts in the army belong to this guy.

-Vokmortion, Master of the Bone Tithe
+Vokmortion, Master of the Bone-Tithe

 A combat wizard with the chance to do mortal wounds in combat and a mortal wound spell.
-Only 5 wounds with a 4+ save means he won’t survive very long to do any of that.
+Only 5 wounds with a 4+ save means they won’t survive very long to do any of that.
 Not a great choice despite being a cool model (and reasonably cheap).

 There are only two battleline choices but luckily both of them are excellent.

 Shield Wall: Pick a unit of Mortek Guard which includes a Hekatos and you can re-roll all saves for attacks targeting that unit in that combat phase.
 Sadly, in this current shooting heavy meta, no benefit against shooting.
-When combined with Petrifex Elite they have a save of 3+ rerolling which is absurdly good, especially when combined with many of the healing abilities the army has, a large unit will last a lot longer than any battleline has any right to.
+When combined with Katakros’ Command Ability they have a save of 3+ rerolling which is absurdly good, especially when combined with many of the healing abilities the army has.
+A large unit will last a lot longer than any battleline has any right to.
 Just be aware this can cause some bad feelings for opponents who throw their best combat units into your Mortek Guard only to bounce right off.

 Both large units to make use of the Deathrider Wedge and smaller units who can flank and capture objectives quickly are excellent choices.